helix-foundation/currency/contracts/governance/README.md

  - Can only be called during the `Compute` `stage`.
  - Can only be called once on any given inflation contract.

+#### ECOxLockup
+- Inherits: `ERC20Votes`, `PolicedUtils`

+Contains the logic for depositing and withdrawing EcoX to/from lockup.
+The quantity of EcoX locked up relative to the total supply (both at a given block number) determine an individual's voting power.
+This contract also maintains a mapping of addresses --> the last generation in which that address cast a vote - this is used to determine whether or not an address is permitted to withdraw (withdrawal is not permitted until two generations after the last vote was cast by the withdrawing address).

+##### Events

+###### Deposit
+Attributes:
+  - `source` (address) - The address that a deposit certificate has been issued to
+  - `amount` (uint256) - The amount of ECOx tokens deposited

+The Deposit event indicates that ECOx has been locked up, credited to a particular address in a particular amount.

+###### Withdrawal
+Attributes:
+  - `destination` (address) The address that has made a withdrawal
+  - `amount` (uint256) The amount in basic unit of 10^{-18} (atto) ECOx tokens withdrawn

+The Withdrawal event indicates that a withdrawal has been made to a particular address in a particular amount

+##### deposit
+Arguments:
+  - `_amount` (uint256) - amount of EcoX sender is attempting to deposit

+Transfers EcoX in the amount `_amount` from msg.sender to the EcoXLockup contract.
+A checkpoint is written to increase totalSupply and the voting balance of msg.sender by `_amount` for the current block number.
+This also results in a Deposit event being emitted.

+###### Security Notes
+  - only updates totalSupply and voting power balance if the transfer is successful i.e. if msg.sender has at least `_amount` of EcoX in their balance

+##### withdraw
+Arguments:
+  - `_amount` (uint256) - amount of EcoX sender is attempting to withdraw

+Transfers EcoX in the amount `_amount` to msg.sender.
+Ensures that A checkpoint is written to decrease totalSupply and the voting balance of msg.sender by `_amount` for the current block number.
+This also results in a Withdrawal event being emitted.

+###### Security Notes
+  - Only allows for withdrawal if msg.sender did not vote in current or previous generation.
+  This is to ensure that voters do not make decisions without having 'skin in the game', they cannot unlock and sell their EcoX for at least two generations after their last vote was cast.

+##### votingECOx
+Arguments:
+  - `_voter` (address) - address whose voting power is being assessed
+  - `_blocknumber` (uint256) - block number at which voting power is being assessed

+Fetches the EcoX voting power of a given address at a given block.
+This is accomplished by binary searching to find the earliest checkpoint taken after the given block number, and then getting the balance of the address in that checkpoint.

+##### totalVotingECOx
+Arguments:
+  - `_blocknumber` (uint256) - block number at which voting power is being assessed

+Fetches the total voting power at a given block.
+This is accomplished by binary searching to find the earliest checkpoint taken after the given block number, and then getting the sum of all balances at that checkpoint.

+##### recordVote
+Arguments:
+   - `who` (address) - address casting the vote

+Sets votingTracker[address] to the current generation.
+This is used to determine whether or not an address can withdraw its locked up EcoX - they are not permitted to do so the generation of or immediately after their most recent vote.

+###### Security Notes
+  - can only be invoked by the policy proposals contract or the policy votes contract

+##### notifyGenerationIncrease
+Arguments: none

+When notified of a generation increase, this contract will find the existing clone of `CurrencyGovernance` to read the results of the most recent vote.
+If that vote calls for the creation of any new lockups or random inflation contracts, those are cloned.
+New lockups are added to the mapping `lockups` which maps the generation they were offered to the address of the lockup.
+The old lockups offered during the previous generation are funded to be able to pay out interest, as they are now closed for contributions.
+Finally the new `CurrencyGovernance` contract is cloned.
+Events are emitted to represent the actions taken.

+###### Security Notes (this whole thing is probably wrong now?)
+This method cannot be called until the `TimedPolicies` generation has changed from the one stored in this contract.

 #### Inflation
  - Inherits: `PolicedUtils`